KFCO: Dance (2012)

 On March 30, 2012, at 6 p.m., KDHT flipped to a Dance music format while keeping the same moniker and airstaff in place.
 The format and playlist consisted mostly of current Dance, Electronica, and remixed Rhythmic/Pop hits.
 The first song under the dance format was "Bad Romance" by Lady Gaga.

-Adult hits (2012-2014)
+Adult hits (2012–2014)

 On November 30, 2012, at 3 p.m., after playing "Unforgivable" by Armin Van Buuren, the station began stunting with marijuana-themed music (in reference to the recent legalization of personal marijuana usage in Colorado), branded as "Pot 107.1."
 The first song on the "Pot" stunting was "Rocky Mountain High" by John Denver.

-The stunt lasted until 3 p.m. the following Monday, when, after playing "Smoke on the Water" by Deep Purple, "Jack FM" returned to Denver with "a bunch of songs in a row" (with a special launch package transitioning from the stunt implying "Jack" had disappeared from the area in part due to the aforementioned legalization before declaring "where was I?
-Oh yeah...
-Jack is BACK!"), with "What I Like About You" by The Romantics being the first song played.
+The stunt lasted until 3 p.m. the following Monday, when, after playing "Smoke on the Water" by Deep Purple, "Jack FM" returned to Denver with "a bunch of songs in a row", with "What I Like About You" by The Romantics being the first song played.
 This marks the second time the format/moniker was used in the Denver market, the first time being on KJAC (105.5) from April 2004 until September 2012, when it flipped to ESPN Radio.